-WHEREAS, during peacetime, foreign nationals must have at least one year of honorable service in the U.S. military and they must get a green card - after which they can apply for U.S. citizenship one year after receiving their green card; and
+WHEREAS, during peacetime, foreign nationals must have at least one year of honorable service in the U.S. military and then must get a green card - after which they can apply for U.S. citizenship one year after receiving their green card; and

-WHEREAS, foreign nationals who enlist in the U.S. armed forces during wartime, can apply for U.S. citizenship after as early as their first day of service; and
+WHEREAS, foreign nationals who enlist in the U.S. armed forces during wartime can apply for U.S. citizenship after as early as their first day of service; and

-WHEREAS, deported veterans are banned for life, they can return to the U.S. after they are dead.
+WHEREAS, deported veterans are banned for life and can only return to the U.S. after they are dead.
 Honorably discharged veterans, even deportees, are entitled to burial in a National Cemetery with an engraved headstone and their casket draped with an American flag.
-The VA will pay \$300 toward the cost of bringing an eligible deportee's remains to the U.S.; not therefore be it
+The VA will pay \$300 toward the cost of bringing an eligible deportee's remains to the United States; now therefore be it

-RESOLVED, that AMVETS believes that honorably discharged foreign nationals who commit a crime after returning to civilian life should be treated the same as U.S. citizens-punished for any crimes they commit, but not deported.
+RESOLVED, that AMVETS recommends that honorably discharged foreign nationals who served in the United States military who commit a crime after returning to civilian life should be treated the same as U.S. citizens-punished for any crimes they commit, but not deported.